rust-embedded/embedonomicon/src/memory-layout.md

 [vector table]: https://developer.arm.com/docs/dui0552/latest/the-cortex-m3-processor/exception-model/vector-table

-Linkers decide the final memory layout of programs, but we can use [linker scripts] to have some control over the it.
+Linkers decide the final memory layout of programs, but we can use [linker scripts] to have some control over it.
 The control granularity that linker scripts give us over the layout is at the level of *sections*.
 A section is a collection of *symbols* laid out in contiguous memory.
-A symbol can be a statically allocated variable, a `static` variable, a set of instructions, or a monomorphized (non generic) Rust function.
+Symbols, in turn, can be data (a static variable), or instructions (a Rust function).

 [linker scripts]: https://sourceware.org/binutils/docs/ld/Scripts.html